JustlfC03/TC-DiffRecon/README.md

 ## 2. Data Preparation

-For FastMRI, the simplified h5 data can be downloaded by following the instructions in [ReconFormer](https://github.com/guopengf/ReconFormer), i.e. through [Link](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/pguo4_jh_edu/EtXsMeyrJB1Pn-JOjM_UqhUBdY1KPrvs-PwF2fW7gERKIA?e=uuBINy).
-DiffuseRecon converts it to a normalized format in scripts/data_process.py
+For fastMRI, the simplified h5 data can be downloaded by following the instructions in [ReconFormer](https://github.com/guopengf/ReconFormer), i.e. through [Link](https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/pguo4_jh_edu/EtXsMeyrJB1Pn-JOjM_UqhUB9-QAehQs4cLwomJS2SkpGA?e=IUfPrp), which is the preprocessed fastMRI data.
+And the passport is: pguo4.
+DiffuseRecon converts it to a normalized format in scripts/data_process.py:

 ```
 python scripts/data_process.py